kawgh1/kwebdevio-portfolio/README.md

-This site is based on a template created by Jacobo Martínez and modified heavily by myself. https://github.com/cobidev/simplefolio
+This site is based on a template created by Jacobo Martínez used with permission. https://github.com/cobidev/simplefolio